Tracking Ian: Deep-water rescues in Naples caught on camera - NewsBreak

 Related

-TAMPA, Fla.
-(WFLA) — Water rescuers in Naples, Florida waded through waist-deep floodwater Wednesday to rescue a woman trapped in her car as Hurricane Ian battered Florida’s west coast with Category 4 winds, rain, and flood surge.
-Footage shared by Naples Fire-Rescue showed a firefighter break the rear...
+Water rescuers in Naples, Florida waded through waist-deep floodwater Wednesday to rescue a woman trapped in her car as Hurricane Ian battered Florida’s west coast with Category 4 winds, rain, and flood surge.

 Verizon deploys drones over Sanibel after Hurricane Ian